-The following factors can affect the output of your solar array.
-Note the Clean Energy Councils, averaged daily Solar PV output figures below, take all of these important factors into account, before supplying an expected averaged daily output.
+The following factors can all affect the output of your solar array.
+Note the Clean Energy Councils, averaged daily Solar PV output figures, take all of these important factors into account, before supplying an expected averaged daily output.

 The output of any Solar PV System will relate directly to your location as noted in the Clean Energy Councils Daily Averaged Daily Output table.